 One of the great advantages of a Digital Humanities project is the ability to revise pages and to accumulate more information.
 Pages will gain additional information as new factoids are gathered.
-Most of the material will be in place by the end of 2024, but bibliographies, time lines, and additional narratives will still be updated into the indefinite future.
+Most of the material will be in place by the middle of 2025, but bibliographies, time lines, and additional narratives will still be updated into the indefinite future.

 Project Contributors: